Upinel/localhost.direct/README.md

 # *.localhost.direct - Wildcard Publicly Signed SSL Certificate with Subdomain Support
-One one Sunday morning, I found myself tackling the usual trifecta of local development issues:
+One Sunday morning, I found myself tackling the usual trifecta of local development issues:

 1. Using Fully Qualified Domain Names (FQDNs) in local testing environments
 2. Dealing with SSL certificates in a local setting, where self-signed certificates are a nuisance